Teaching Tools: Glossary

 Minor Key: Written in a minor key.

-Modulation: Includes 1 or more sections with distinct modulation, which may or may not be reflected in the key signature.
+Modulation: Includes 1 or more sections with distinct modulation, which may not be reflected in the key signature.

 Octave Changes: Includes passages that require moving one or both hands up or down to the same keys in a different octave.

 Parallel Motion: Teaches parallel motion, e.g. playing ascending CDEFG in both hands one octave apart at the same time.
 Parallel motion may not be in unison -- for example, RH could play an ascending CDEFG while LH plays an ascending EFGAB pattern.

-Pedaling: Includes pedal markings (only specified for select beginner-intermediate pieces).
+Pedal: Includes pedal markings for the damper/sustain pedal (only specified for select beginner-intermediate pieces).

 Phrasing: Piece is particularly well-suited to teaching phrasing; typically contains slurs indicating each phrase.